- Course Code:

 The module is divided into three parts.

-Part I of the module deals with the analysis of consumer choice.
-As individuals and their decisions are basic to any economic system it seems sensible to start our analysis with an investigation into how individuals make their economic decisions.
-This enables us to develop a theory of demand.
+Part II of the module is on Consumer Choice (Units 2–4) and looks at the economics of demand and the fundamental relationship between the individual demand of a consumer and the overall demand of the market.
+Given that individuals and their decisions are basic to any economic system, it seems sensible to start our analysis with an investigation into how individuals make their economic decisions concerning consumption (given that they have limited resources).
+From this analysis of consumer choice (ie demand economics), we develop the theory of demand.